 Delivered Duty Paid (DDP)

 Here the responsibility of the seller extends beyond his own country.
 And he has to pay and manage all the costs and risks till the goods reach the named destination in the buyer’s country.
-In other words, the seller to ensure delivery of the goods to the destination in the buyer’s country.
-Buyer’s costs and responsibility start only thereafter.
+In other words, the seller ensures delivery of the goods to the destination in the buyer’s country.
+Buyer’s costs and responsibility start only after that.

 Read more at Delivered Duty Paid